 The walk through this dreamy landscape over thrilling crevasses, blue sinkholes, and rugged ice ridges is absolutely unforgettable.
-A simple glacier hike alone could easily be the highlight of your Icelandic trip, but on this tour, you’ll get much more than that!
-Our hike will end at a secret location on the glacier where you’ll enter a totally different world: a natural ice cave inside the body of this ice mass that’s thousands of years old.
+Go even further and explore secret locations on the glacier and enter a totally different world of crevasses and moulins made from a body of ice mass that’s thousands of years old.

-Stepping inside a blue ice cave is like entering a fairytale.
-The walls and the ceiling sparkle like diamonds.
-Though it’s hundreds of meters thick, the ice is as clear and as transparent as glass.
+Stepping onto the blue ice glacier is like entering a fairytale.
+With blue ice walls and ice sparkling like diamonds.
+Though it’s hundreds of meters thick, in some places the ice is as clear and as transparent as glass.

-The light that travels through this ancient frozen mass is beautifully blue and paints the whole cave in the dreamy shades of cyan.
+The light that travels through this ancient frozen mass is beautifully blue and paints the ice walls in dreamy shades of cyan.
 Black stripes decorate the walls here and there, formed by layers of ash from ancient and recent volcanic eruptions.
-These features can’t be experienced anywhere else in the world, only deep inside an Icelandic glacier!
+You can’t see these features just anywhere — only deep inside an Icelandic glacier!

-Join us on an adventure into this secret blue wonderland!
+Join us on an adventure into this blue glacier wonderland!